Property Settlement

 Disclosure

-If you have not fully disclosed all your assets, liabilities and financial resources to The Court, it’s unlikely you will achieve your preferred outcome.
+If you have not fully disclosed all your assets, liabilities and financial resources to the Court, it’s unlikely you will achieve your preferred outcome.

 Documentation